davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Lock Service

 A distributed lock service implements the networked version of the mutex locks you may have encountered in multithreaded code.
 A thread which obtains a distributed lock can be certain no other thread on any server in the network also holds the lock at the same time.
 Locks in a distributed lock service often come with a timeout, so that the lock can be released automatically if a server crashes before releasing its lock.
-A lock service like this can be useful for a variety of things; for example, the key-value store from the previous example might use this service to lock keys for update, or assign a group of keys to a single server so the server can manage all those keys using plain (non-distributed) locks.
+A lock service like this can be useful for a variety of things; for example, the key-value store from the previous example might use this service to lock keys for update, or assign a group of keys to a single server so that server can manage all the keys using plain (non-distributed) locks.

 ---